 |False Alarm Test included|

 The File Detection Test is one of the most deterministic factors to evaluate the effectiveness of an anti-virus engine.
 These test reports are released twice a year including a false alarm test.
-For further details please refer to the methodology documents as well as the information provided on our website.
-In this test, the following 20 up-to-date Security Products were tested using 136610 prevalent malware samples.
+In this test, the following 23 up-to-date Security Products were tested using 125977 prevalent malware samples.